Dabney Oil Syndicate: Goleta Oil Dome Company and Miley Oil Company

-The Chandler connection
+Raymond Chandler

 Raymond Chandler came to work for the Dabney Oil syndicate in 1922 as a bookkeeper and auditor in their Signal Hill (Los Angeles) office.
 He rose to office manager and vice-president, but was fired in 1932 for drinking, womanizing, and absenteeism.
 Because he had testified for them in a trial, two of his friends from the oil business offered him $100/month for living expenses.
 He spent the next year honing his writing skills, and became a master of pulp fiction, turning the hard-boiled detective novel into an art form.

-The college connections
+College philanthropy

 Joseph B. Dabney was a trustee of California Institute of Technology.

 Dabney Hall of the Humanities, a gift of Mr. and Mrs. Dabney, is one of the four corner buildings of Caltech's central courtyard.
 It was built in 1927.

 In 1928, the Dabneys gave $200,000 to build Dabney House, one of four new residence halls.